 - Word Salad Lyrics: Defied.
 He absolutely refuses to write songs that don't make sense.

-A green puppet who is the owner of Little Murray Sparkles.
+A Green Anything Muppet who is the human companion of Little Murray Sparkles.

 - Girlish Pigtails: She has pigtails.

 - Kindhearted Cat Lover: She seems to be very close to Little Murry Sparkles.

 - Michael Earl (1979-1981) Richard Hunt (1981-1992), Matt Vogel (2019)